1677 view

 Feelings of Parents’ Holidays in Buddhism

-According to Buddhist culture, Vu Lan’s ceremonial Day is Father’s and Mother’s holidays.
+According to Buddhist culture, the great ceremony day of Vu Lan includes Mother’s and Father’s ceremony day.
 When our parents are still alive in the world, we pray for them more virtuous merit and longevity.
-When our parents pass away, we pray for them to be born up to a peaceful realm and ourselves try our best to cultivate, maintain the Three Jewels, practice, and apply the Buddhadharma in everyday life to benefit ourselves and other people right here and right now in the present life.
+When our parents pass away, we pray for them to be born up to a peaceful realm and ourselves try our best to cultivate, maintain the Three Jewels, practice, and apply the Buddha Dharma in everyday life to benefit ourselves and other people right here and right now in the present life.

 As we know Mother and Father are those who give birth to us raise us up, take care of us, and want us to become talented, virtuous, useful, and helpful people for families, schools, and for societies by practicing right view, right thought, right speech, right action, right livelihood, right effort, right mindfulness, right recognition, illumination, and right concentration.